What is Automation Testing?

-- This step involves the execution of the test scripts created for the above test cases, which are executed either directly through the test tool which we are using or the test management tool which invoke the test tool to execute the test suite having all the test cases,
+- This step involves the execution of the test scripts created for the above test cases, which are executed either directly through the test tool which we are using or the test management tool which invokes the test tool to execute the test suite having all the test cases.

 - Test cases should be executed timely in order to check if any of the scripts are failing in between due to some changes made in the application.
 In large projects, testers create a job that runs at a particular time (generally overnight so that it does not hamper any ongoing task), invoking the test tool and thereby run the test cases.

 - After the execution of test scripts created, test results are observed and provided in the test tool’s enhanced test report, specifying the status of each test case executed.
 For every release, a new feature is implemented, some changes are made in the existing features, and some features are removed.